-And now is the perfect time to give it a try, because Walmart's annual Citrus Celebration is happening in stores.
+And now is the perfect time to give it a try, because oranges are in season!
 This Orange Julius recipe uses navel oranges, but you’ll find a wide array of beautiful citrus fruits beyond this basic choice.
-If you want to try something a little more exotic, check out this Blood Orange Mango Black Bean Salad that I created last year during the event -- yum!

 One of the reasons I love to shop for produce at Walmart is their 100% freshness guarantee, which means that if I’m not completely satisfied with my produce purchase, I can just bring back my receipt to receive a full refund, no questions asked!
 There’s not even a need to bring back the spoiled items.

 Aside from some fresh, juicy and delicious navel oranges, you’ll probably also need to pick up a container of meringue powder — you’ll find it in the cake decorating aisle.
 The remaining ingredients are staples that you most likely have on hand already: milk, confectioners’ sugar, pure vanilla extract, and ice.

 While you can make this Orange Julius recipe using store-bought orange juice, I far prefer the taste of fresh-squeezed OJ — it’s definitely worth the extra work!